-Goal Setting: The coach helps the teacher to identify and write Action Plan goals in session 1.
+6. Goal Setting: The coach helps the teacher to identify and write Action Plan goals in session 1.

-Examples: During the debrief meeting, the coach and teacher identify and write a goal related to the implementation of Step Up AT - Teaching Literacy Through Technology.
-Based on the T/SNA and observation data and with assistance from the coach, the teacher might set a goal as follows:
+Examples: During the debrief meeting, the coach and teacher identify and write a goal related to the implementation of Step Up AT.
+Based on the TSNA and observation data and with assistance from the coach, the teacher might set a goal as follows:

 - I will use AT to support at least 3 children to greet peers (e.g., Hi, bye, good morning) during arrival and dismissal circle time for 1 week. - I will collect tally data to determine if I am providing at least 4 opportunities for Noah to use the Go Talk Now device to answer questions about books read aloud at circle and centers.
-I will know I have met this goal when I have 5 consecutive days of tally data collected. - I will provide at least 2 materials in each center with adapted handles and switches and will support children with fine motor needs to use them on 3 or more times each day for 1 week. - 6.
-Live or Video Demonstration with Narration: Providing specific verbal information and a demonstration for the teacher about how to implement the Step Up AT Teaching Literacy Through Technology practice with a particular piece of AT, followed by an opportunity for the teacher practice using the AT with both supportive and constructive feedback.
+I will know I have met this goal when I have 5 consecutive days of tally data collected. - I will provide at least 2 materials in each center with adapted handles and switches and will support children with fine motor needs to use them 3 or more times each day for 1 week. - 7.
+Live or Video Demonstration with Narration: Providing specific verbal information and a demonstration for the teacher about how to implement the Step Up AT practice with a particular piece of AT, followed by an opportunity for the teacher practice using the AT with both supportive and constructive feedback.